 Who is covered by Workcover?

 Anyone who receives wages from your business or within your business group is effectively covered by your WorkCover policy.
-It’s absolutely essential to declare the correct value of wages and number of employees covered by your WorkCover policy.
-This will ensure than, in the case of a claim, that the employee is in fact covered.
+It’s absolutely essential to declare the correct value of wages and number of employees and contractors covered by your WorkCover policy.
+This will ensure then, in the case of a claim, that the employee or contractor is in fact covered.